-Medical and juridical aspects of pronouncement of death and of determination of death coming.
+Medical and juridical aspects of pronouncement of death and of determination of causes of death.

-Procedure of corpse examination in the place of discovery (place of incident), procedural and organizational forms of participation of a doctor.
-Distinctive features of corpse examination in the place of discovery (place of incident) depending on the type of death.
-Distinctive features of corpse examination of a newborn, of an unidentified person, of a putrefactive, fragmented and skeletonized body, and in cases of mass fatality.
+Procedure of corpse examination in the place of discovery (crime scene), procedural and organizational forms of participation of a doctor.
+Distinctive features of corpse examination in the place of discovery (crime scene) depending on the type of death.
+Distinctive features of corpse examination of a newborn, of an unidentified person, of a putrefactive, fragmented, and skeletonized body, and in the cases of mass fatality.